Toffeltonius/Haushaltsged-ns/README.md

 Here is a quick chronological overview:

-1. Manually augment and upload the data provided by the federal states for the year 2022 with Python.
+1. Manually augment and upload the data provided by the federal states for the year 2022 with Python.[Link](https://github.com/Toffeltonius/Public-Budgeting/tree/main/create_dataframes_2022)
 2. Create a relational database with PostgreSQL, DBeaver and Amazon AWS.
-3. Partially automate the process with Python of augmenting and uploading to speed up the process for more data to come.
+3. Partially automate the process with Python of augmenting and uploading to speed up the process for more data to come.[Link](https://github.com/Toffeltonius/Public-Budgeting/tree/main/functions)
 4. Visualize the data with Tableau and provide an interactive Dashboard.

+You can find the csv-files provided by the federal states here[Link](https://drive.google.com/drive/folders/1z5jixdjom2EqlrJzO7e9Msuj9L-fWUpb?usp=share_link)